Lomig/getout/README.md

 ## Context

-Project we presented as our end-of-studies project, GetOut is a Progressive Web App that connects to your spotify account to retrieve your favourite musical genres, and then let you find bars that would broadcast the same kind of music.
+Project we presented as our end-of-studies project, GetOut is a **Progressive Web App** (mobile only then) that connects to your spotify account to retrieve your favourite musical genres, and then let you find bars that would broadcast the same kind of music.

 ## Scope